 March 19, 1990 – Andrew Wood, singer of Mother Love Bone, dies of a heroin overdose.
 He was 24.
 Wood was beloved by the Seattle rock community, and had he lived, may have been the first superstar to break out of the Seattle scene at the time.
 Several bands wrote songs in tribute to his life including Alice In Chains (“Would?), Chris Cornell (“Say Hello 2 Heaven”) and Candlebox (“Far Behind”).
 Temple of the Dog was formed to pay tribute to him.

-March 19, 1993 – Jeff Ward, drummer of Nine Inch Nails, commits suicide by carbon monoxide poisoning.
+March 19, 1993 – Jeff Ward, drummer of Nine Inch Nails, dies by suicide by carbon monoxide poisoning.
 He was 30.
 Several bands dedicated albums to him after his death, including Nine Inch Nails’ The Downward Spiral.